After reading this chapter, the student will:

 The human respiratory system has two primary functions: cellular respiration and ventilation.
 Cellular respiration refers to the exchange of gases at the cellular level within the alveoli in the lungs.
 Ventilation refers to the movement of air in and out of the lungs through a series of air passages.
 The structures of the respiratory system involved in ventilation include the: nose, mouth, trachea, bronchial tree, and diaphragm.

 The upper portion of the respiratory system is mainly responsible for conditioning inhaled air from the environment.
 To maintain normal ventilatory function, it is critical that the upper respiratory system adjust the temperature and humidify the inhaled air, as well as provide filtration of the contaminants in the ambient air.
 These functions ensure that inhaled particulate matter from the environment does not pass through and damage the lungs.
 Filtration of inspired air occurs mainly as the inhaled air passes over the mucus-lined epithelium of the trachea.
 The branches of the bronchial tree are lined with smooth muscle, which adjusts the constriction and dilation of the airways in response to the needs of the body.
 For example, if exercise becomes intense, the bronchial tree dilates to allow more air to pass into the lungs.

 There are times when this physiological function is inhibited in the athlete and some type of drug therapy is necessary for the athlete to perform at an unrestricted level.
-The drugs discussed in this chapter all affect the movement of air through the respiratory ...
+The drugs discussed in this chapter all affect the movement of air through ...